NSW EPA Food Waste Mandate

 How Biofeed helps businesses comply with food waste regulations

 Biofeed is designed to help commercial sites improve food waste handling at the source.
 Instead of relying entirely on traditional waste collection and storage methods, Biofeed processes food organics on site through an automated, sealed system.
 The result is a cleaner and more controlled approach to food waste management.
-The current page already positions Biofeed as an automated, sealed on-site system that reduces manual handling, odours, pests and compliance risks.

 This can support compliance readiness by helping businesses: